blank.gif Biography, Music Library, Listening Room, Contact

 June 2004

-In other symphonic and classical projects, Mr. Mansfield has served as arranger/ orchestrator for such vocal artists as Evelyn Lear and Neil Rosenshein of the Metropolitan Opera, and since 1987, he has served as arranger/ orchestrator for the Themes Foundation of Hilton Head, SC, which commissions the work of world-renowned pops harpsichordist Donald Angle.
-In December 2005 Peter began an ongoing relationship as arranger/ orchestrator for Elisabeth Von Trapp, granddaughter of the famous Captain Von Trapp.
+In other symphonic and classical projects, Mr. Mansfield has served as arranger/ orchestrator for such vocal artists as Evelyn Lear and Neil Rosenshein of the Metropolitan Opera, and in 2005 he began an ongoing relationship as arranger/ orchestrator for Elisabeth Von Trapp, granddaughter of the famous Captain Von Trapp.

 Since 1985 Mr. Mansfield has composed, arranged and conducted music for Jacques d'Amboise and The National Dance Institute in New Hampshire, New York City, Boston, Maine and Vermont .
 He has also composed music for the PBS television network (the main title theme to the popular series "The Victory Garden"), as well as Champion Sportswear and Elizabeth Taylor Perfume television advertisements, and in 1996 he adapted, composed, arranged and performed the full soundtrack to a CD-ROM multi-media documentary on the life of Abraham Lincoln, released worldwide jointly by Simon and Schuster publishers and Sunburst Communications.